Britain's FTSE ticks higher, holds above 6,100

 “From 6,053.60 to 6,134.17, the FTSE rallied 80.57 points in four trading days.
 If the closing price reversal top at 6,134.17 is confirmed on Tuesday, then look for the start of a correction to at least 6,093.35 to 6,082.97 by Wednesday,” Hyerczyk added.

-Gains by miners provided the main strength for the blue chips, adding over 5 points to the index, as upbeat production news from Rio Tinto buoyed the sector after falls on Monday.
+Gains by miners .FTNMX1770 provided the main strength for the blue chips, adding over 5 points to the index, as upbeat production news from Rio Tinto (RIO.L) buoyed the sector after falls on Monday.

 The global miner added 1.0 percent after it said it aims to boost iron ore output by 15 percent this year as resurgent Chinese demand drives a price recovery.
-Production in 2012 meanwhile climbed to 253 million tonnes, beating the firm’s own guidance.
+Production in 2012 meanwhile climbed to 253 million metric tons, beating the firm’s own guidance.

 “The key good news is the recovery of retail (sales) like-for-likes from 1 percent in the previous quarter to 6 percent in Q3,” BofA ML said in a note.